 Electric kettles make boiling water quick and easy, without the need for a stovetop (and no annoying whistle sound).
 Noodles, perfectly steeped tea, or coffee made pour-over style or in a French press can be yours to enjoy in minutes.

 These days, electric kettles come with updated features for safety and convenience, like expanded water capacity, automatic shutoff, and the ability to detach from the electric base while pouring.
 We sent our top picks to our home tester to determine which ones on the market perform best.
 She looked for attributes like speed to reach the boiling point, how the kettle poured, and how long the water stayed hot.
 She also made note of each kettle's durability, cost value, design (yes, aesthetics matter!), and other useful features.
+After these extensive tests, Cuisinart's PerfecTemp Programmable Kettle came out on top.

 Here are our picks for the best electric kettles on the market, tested at home.